drk81414/Crop-Disease-Identification/README.md

 * Roadmap: Share project plans and goals.
 * Version Control: Define your version control strategy.
 * Responsiveness: Be prompt and respectful in responding to issues and pull requests.
-By following these steps, you can create an open-source environment that encourages and supports contributions from developers.
+By following these steps, you can create an open-source environment that encourages and supports contributions from the developers.

 ## Testing Images